rishabhkemni/EDA_House_Pricing/README.md

 # House-Price-Prediction-Kaggle Dataset

-Please run first EDA and then Feature Engg. and Classification
+Please run first EDA.ipynb and then Feature Engg. and Classification notebooks